o-l-l-i/ScreenSpaceDecal/README.md

 ## Features

-- Screen space decal implementation
+- Screen space decal implementation.
-- Color filter for the splat
+- Color filter for the splat.
-- Angle threshold to cut off streaks (user adjustable)
+- Angle threshold to cut off streaks (user adjustable.)
 - I left verbose comments to the code in case someone wants to study how screen space decals can be implemented.

-Developed on Unity 2018.4.12f1.
+- Developed on Unity 2018.4.12f1.